 Psychopathology II

 This second course of Psychopathology uses a developmental psychopathology perspective to discuss major topics of mental health problems across the life span.
 It aims to enhance the conceptualisation and case formulation skills of trainees as scientist-practitioners.
 The topics will be examined in depth, with special emphasis on the integration of theoretical conceptualisation, research findings and clinical practice.
 Special attention will be given to current issues of concern in both the Eastern and Western contexts.

+(Assessment: 100% coursework)

 Research methods and statistics I

 The topics in this course include intermediate research methods and statistics.
 This course is designed to extend the knowledge and skills of students on research design and quantitative methods, using empirical examples in psychology to illustrate the key concepts and statistical reasoning involved.
 Students learn to become more intelligent consumers of research findings and more independent in conducting their own empirical studies.

 Research methods and statistics II

 The topics in this course include intermediate research methods and statistics.
 This course is designed to extend the knowledge and skills of students on research design and quantitative methods, using empirical examples in psychology to illustrate the key concepts and statistical reasoning involved.
 Students learn to become more intelligent consumers of research findings and more independent in conducting their own empirical studies.
 At the end of this course, each student will have developed a viable research proposal in preparation for his/her thesis according to standards of the American Psychological Association.

+(Assessment: 100% coursework)

 Seminar in neuroscience

+This course surveys key topics in neuroscience research.
+Students will be reading, analysing, and evaluating classical and cutting-edge research studies.
+Throughout the course, students will be able to learn research methods in cellular and system neuroscience, and their applications in research of neurological and psychiatric syndromes.
+Students will be able to apply the basic concepts and technological knowledge on various experimental methods for neuroscience investigation, as well as be able to critically evaluate empirical research.
+In-class activities will include presentations and discussions, among other activities.